-- A patient who is currently on a phenothiazine (e.g., Phenergan, Thorazine, Compazine) or a butyrophenone (e.g., Haldol, Droperidol) and exhibiting signs of acute muscle spasm or motor restlessness may be suffering from an Extrapyramidal Reaction. - Physical examination findings may include any of the following: - o Oculogyric crisis (spasmodic deviation of eyes in all directions generally fixed upward.) - o Buccolingual crisis (protrusion of tongue with slurred speech) - o Trismus (closing of the jaw due to spasm of the muscles also called lockjaw.) - o Difficulty in speaking - o Facial grimacing - o Torticollis crisis (stiff neck with deviation of the head with the chin pointing to the other side) - o Opisthotonus (extreme back arching) - Tortipelvic crisis-typically involves hip, pelvis, and abdominal wall muscles, and causes difficulty with walking. - Mental status is unaffected. - o Vital signs are usually normal. - o Remaining physical examination findings are normal. - Initiate IV of NS to maintain adequate BP. - If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings - A Administer D10 at wide open rate, 250 ml (500 ml = 50 g of Dextrose) - P D10 (5 ml/kg) (max single dose 250 ml) - o Document amount of D10 administered in milliliters. - o If unable to establish vascular access, Glucagon, 1 mg IM. - D10 may be repeated in ten minutes if blood sugar remains < 60. - A Consider Diphenhydramine 50 mg IV or IM. - P Diphenhydramine 1 mg/kg IV or IM (max dose 50 mg)
+- A patient who is currently on a phenothiazine (e.g., Phenergan, Thorazine, Compazine) or a butyrophenone (e.g., Haldol, Droperidol) and exhibiting signs of acute muscle spasm or motor restlessness may be suffering from an Extrapyramidal Reaction. - Physical examination findings may include any of the following: - Oculogyric crisis (spasmodic deviation of eyes in all directions generally fixed upward.) - Buccolingual crisis (protrusion of tongue with slurred speech) - Trismus (closing of the jaw due to spasm of the muscles also called lockjaw.) - Difficulty in speaking - Facial grimacing - Torticollis crisis (stiff neck with deviation of the head with the chin pointing to the other side) - Opisthotonus (extreme back arching) - Tortipelvic crisis-typically involves hip, pelvis, and abdominal wall muscles, and causes difficulty with walking. - Mental status is unaffected. - Vital signs are usually normal. - Remaining physical examination findings are normal. - Initiate IV of IV fluid to maintain adequate BP. - If glucose < 60, or there is strong suspicion of hypoglycemia, treat for hypoglycemia. - A Consider Diphenhydramine 50 mg IV or IM. - P Diphenhydramine 1 mg/kg IV or IM (max dose 50 mg)